aut0poietic/ia-wc-pipleline/webpack-stupid-wc/readme.md

 #### CSS as JS?
  A nastier issue is the CSS.
 Because I'm using `import`, the generated CSS is being stored in a JavaScript variable.
-Using he ``csss` ...` `` template tag requires the use of `unsafeCSS` surrounding the entire string.
-This seems like a monumental waste of a method, but I'm not sure if there's any workaround in this.
+Using he `css` template tag requires the use of `unsafeCSS()` wrapping the entire string.
+This seems like a monumental waste, but I'm not sure if there's any workaround in this.
 I may try just returning the variable in a future experiment.

 ##Final Words
  I'm both encouraged and disappointed by this result.
 On the one hand, I accomplished the goal: .js